Koruko Ama Birjinaren Eskola

-The Koruko Ama Birjinaren Scholla Cantorum, which adopted its current name, Koruko Ama Birjinaren Eskola, in 1976 and nowadays commonly known as Eskola, is an cultural and arts association founded in 1940 in San Sebastián by Juan Urteaga.
+The Koruko Ama Birjinaren Scholla Cantorum, which adopted its current name, Koruko Ama Birjinaren Eskola, in 1976 and nowadays commonly known as Eskola, is a cultural and arts association founded in 1940 in San Sebastián by Juan Urteaga.
 Initially, it had a choir, but a dance company emerged soon.
 In the 1960s, the music band was created, performing together with the dance company ever since.
 All three groups are active as of today.
 The first performance of the association was held in Easter 1940: the founding date of Eskola is set to be April 10, 1940.

 Eskola is a member of the Union of Basque Dancers, appointed under the division of the Gipuzkoan Union of Basque Dancers.